An International Student’s life in Australia is not a walk in the park.

 Check the step-by-step guide on how to lodge your taxes as an international student below:

-⏳ How long will it take to process my tax return?
+⏳ How long does it take to get a tax refund back?

-Usually, ATO is very quick with the turnaround of your tax return.
+Usually, the ATO is very quick with the turnaround of your tax return.

-If you have lodged your tax return online, then it can take only up to 12 working days for getting the results of your tax return lodgment.
+If you lodged your tax return using a paper return, then it can take up to 10 weeks to get your refund back.

 Please keep in mind, if ATO has some suspicion for the tax return lodged, it may take even few months to process it.